 PULA

 There are numerous early bird discounts, most of the bareboat sailboat charters in Croatia are still available and you get to pay by 2-3 instalments.
-Don't wait for last minute deals or you might not find a boat to charter.
+Don't wait for last minute deals when availability is limited.
 Advanced fee is 50% at the booking, balance should be covered 5 weeks before departure.

-For a beginner, best time to sail around Croatian islands is in June, July and August.
-High summer at the Adriatic might be crowded with tourists, but the weather is simply glorious with warm temperatures and low winds.
-Marinas and coastal towns streets are busy, the traffic is heavy, but once you set sail, it is just you and the serenity of sky-blue seas.
-If you prefer lower crowds, take a sailing trip in May or September yet still catch some summer vibe along the coast of Croatia.
+For a beginner, best time to sail Croatian islands are months June, July and August.
+High summer at the Adriatic might be busy, but the weather is simply glorious with warm temperatures and low winds.
+If you prefer less crowds, take a sailing trip in May or September when you can still expect higher temperatures and dry weather in the islands.

-During the supper period private yacht charters in Croatia run is 7 day itinerary starting and ending Saturdays, which is a recommended duration and brings best balance for a relaxing holiday experience.
+Private yacht charters in Croatia run is 7-day sailing itinerary starting and ending Saturdays.
+It is considered ideal itinerary duration and brings best balance for most onboard guests.

-Before you begin to pack for your journey, first consider in booking a suitable boat to best meet your holiday expectations and most important - your budget.
-There are numerous yacht charter agencies in Croatia that will recommend the type and the size of a vessel according to your needs and the price range you are in.
+Before you begin to pack for your journey, first book a suitable boat to best meet your holiday expectations and most important - your budget.
 Don't let the unexpected costs surprise you.
+There are numerous yacht charter agencies in Croatia that will be happy to recommend the type and the size of a vessel to suit your group and present the full cost calculation.
 Catamarans with crew and luxury yacht charters already come with multitude of inclusions on board, but you can expect higher prices for fully crewed experience.
-The official currency in Croatia is EURO.

 Don't over pack and rather bring soft duffel bag instead of a hard suitcase.
-Double cabins in a sailboat or catamaran are bright and spacious, but they can get uncomfortable when 2 large suitcases are blocking your passage.
-Don't forget your passport, ID and take enough cash.
-The extras you have to pay at spot are usually fuel for boat, provisions, tourist tax, marina fees, national parks & transfers.
+Double cabins in a sailboat or catamaran are bright and spacious, but they can get uncomfortable when 2 large suitcases are blocking cabin doors.
+Don't forget your passport, ID and take enough cash in EUROS.
+The extras you have to pay at spot are usually fuel for boat, provisions, tourist tax, marina fees, national parks & taxi transfers.

-Focus on a specific area and islands in Croatia you wish to explore.
+Focus on a specific area and islands in Croatia you wish to explore and keep daily distances short.
 There are four main sailing destinations in Croatia.
 All nearby major Croatian airports with good flight and road connections: Pula, Zadar, Split and Dubrovnik.
-7-day route makes the perfect balance and is best duration for a relaxing holiday cruise.
 The main benefit of a private yacht charter in Croatia is that the sailing itinerary is 100% flexible and can be adjusted with your skipper before and during your trip.

-Please stick to your check in hours noted within your "boarding pass".
-Your yacht charter should be prepared and cleaned before your embarkation so be patient.
-There are tidy beaches close to every marina where you can refresh.
-Check out is usually after 9 am the next Saturday.
+Please stick to your check in hours received in "boarding pass".
+Your yacht should be prepared and cleaned before embarking, so be patient.
+There are tidy beaches and bars near marina where you can refresh.
+Check out is usually after 9 AM the next Saturday.
 It is mandatory to return your boat to marina on Friday before evening for the underwater inspection.

-For a beginner is recommended to keep daily distances within 30 NM range (max.
+If you are a beginner - keep daily distances within 30 NM range (Max.
 4 - 5 hours sailing per day).
-It is difficult to visit all the best islands within a week, so leave some spots for your next sailing trip.
-Remeber to enjoy your cruising days rather to fight against the waves trying to make ticks.
-During morning calm, is better to take a swim and just chill while waiting for afternoon winds.
+It is difficult to visit all the highlights, but your skipper will try his best to show you the highlights of the area.
+You and also leave some spots for your next Croatia sailing trip.
+Rather enjoy your cruising days in full, don't go against the nature and respect the sea.
+During morning calm, is better to swim and chill while waiting for afternoon winds.

 Fill the boat lockers with enough food and supplies at least for the first 2 days.
 Grocery is cheaper in the markets outside of your base marina.
 Sometimes charter companies in Croatia offer to buy supplies for you beforehand.
 Some islands might have limited supply, but you can always buy the basics.
 Your skipper will advice on where is best to shop.
 Bring enough bottled water and don't forget paper towels, garbage bags, toilet paper, sponges, washing liquid, coffee & snacks.

-The infinite Croatian coast counts over 1000 islands islets and reefs.
-In combination with specific local weather conditions, it can be quite a challange to navigate Adriatic waters.
+The infinite Croatian coast counts over 1.200 islands islets and reefs.
+In combination with specific local weather conditions, navigating the Adriatic can be quite challenging.

 - POLAKO or POMALO (Easy, slowly or also take it easy) - the most common phrase in Dalmatia.